Chondromalacia Physical Therapy: Information, Exercises, and More

-You want to get back to doing the things you love, but you don’t know where to start to overcome your symptoms.
+You want to get back to living a normal life, but you don’t know where to start to overcome the pain of chondromalacia.

 We’re here to help.

-In this guide, we’re discussing everything you need to know about chondromalacia patella, treatment options, exercises, and more.
+In this guide, we’ll discuss everything you need to know about chondromalacia patella, including treatment options, exercises, and more.

-Your body is full of joints cushioned by a type of cartilage called articular cartilage.
-It’s a rubbery, tough tissue that covers the ends of bones inside a joint.
-This cartilage helps cushion bones and allows them to glide smoothly over one another as you move.
+Your body is full of joints cushioned by what’s known as articular cartilage.
+This rubbery, tough tissue covers the ends of the bones inside your joints.
+It helps cushion your bones and allows them to glide smoothly over one another as you move.

-Chondromalacia can affect any joint in the body, but most commonly affects the cartilage under your patella—your knee cap—and is referred to as chondromalacia patella.
+Chondromalacia can affect any joint in the body, but most commonly affects the cartilage under your patella, or knee cap, and is referred to as chondromalacia patella.

 What Causes Chondromalacia?

-There are several reasons that chondromalacia occurs, but the most common causes involve:
+There are several reasons why chondromalacia occurs, but the most common causes involve:

-- Tightness/weakness of the muscles associated with the knees
+- Tightness/weakness of the muscles associated with the knee

 - Too much activity involving the knee